standardhuman/log-app/Spec.md

     Option 3: On first post, set counter variable to 1.
     Option 4: map over objects, set day to 1, assign to object.day, day ++.
     >>>>> Option 5: Object.keys(obj).length + 1
+  SOLVED - Use the storepicker naming scheme, or find a random generator and implement react-router from Catch of the Day.
+Call ${this.props.params.userID}/entries
   SOLVED - Newest entries should appear above previous entries
     Steps: Examine render order of loadsample and renderEntry Is sampleData being loaded into state?